irmen/prog8/docs/source/syntaxreference.rst

 .. data:: %zeropage <style>

     Level: module.
     Global setting, select ZeroPage handling style.
-Defaults to ``compatible``.
+Defaults to ``kernalsafe``.

+    - style ``kernalsafe`` -- use the part of the ZP that is 'free' or only used by BASIC routines, and don't change anything else.
+This allows full use of KERNAL ROM routines (but not BASIC routines), including default IRQs during normal system operation.
-	- style ``compatible`` -- only use the few 'free' addresses in the ZP, and don't change anything else.
+    - style ``basicsafe`` -- the most restricted mode; only use the handful 'free' addresses in the ZP, and don't touch change anything else.
 This allows full use of BASIC and KERNAL ROM routines including default IRQs during normal system operation.
     - style ``full`` -- claim the whole ZP for variables for the program, overwriting everything, except the few addresses mentioned above that are used by the system's IRQ routine.
       Even though the default IRQ routine is still active, it is impossible to use most BASIC and KERNAL ROM routines.
       This includes many floating point operations and several utility routines that do I/O, such as ``print_string``.
       It is also not possible to cleanly exit the program, other than resetting the machine.
       This option makes programs smaller and faster because many more variables can be stored in the ZP, which is more efficient.
-	- style ``full-restore`` -- like ``full``, but makes a backup copy of the original values at program start.
-	  These are restored (except for the software jiffy clock in ``$a0``--``$a2``) when the program exits, and allows it to exit back to the BASIC prompt.

     Also read :ref:`zeropage`.

 .. data:: %address <address>